wizardSN007/wizardSN007/README.md

 - 👋 Hi, I’m @wizardSN007
-- 👀 I’m interested in  web development, iot development, and blochchain
+- 👀 I’m interested in  web app development, iot development, and blochchain
 - 🌱 I’m currently learning Blockchain
-- 💞️ I’m looking to collaborate on web application development in iot
+- 💞️ I’m looking to collaborate on web application development that in anyway helps our day to day issues
 - 📫 How to reach me ..

 <!---